 Committed OKRs must be achievable by a cycle’s end.
 Resources and schedules should be adjusted to make sure they get done.
 Unlike committed OKRs, aspirational OKRs are achievable goals that set the bar further than a team’s ability to execute in a given quarter.
 They are carried forward until they are achieved.

 The Objective and Key Results (OKR) model is a powerful way to express the goals of any company or organization.
 It can help achieve mission and vision, aid in employee engagement, and bring to the surface the top priorities of a company.
-5 key benefits include focus, alignment, commitment, tracking, and stretching.
+Five key benefits include focus, alignment, commitment, tracking, and stretching — also know as the F.A.C.T.S.

 Whether you are looking to improve your individual goals, your company goals, or are suggesting a new management tool to leadership, the OKR process helps turn good ideas into great execution.
 OKRs boost employee engagement and drive high-performing teams.
 Companies like Allbirds, Google, Netflix, and Pinterest have successfully adopted OKRs.